ChauhanOO7/employ-management/README.md

 The port number is typically specified in the application's configuration or output when starting the server.

+b.
 Frontend: Now start Frontend.

 Steps:

-Navigate to the Project Directory: Use the cd command to navigate to the directory where your React application is located.
+1. Navigate to the Project Directory: Use the cd command to navigate to the directory where your React application is located.

-Install Dependencies: If the application has dependencies listed in a package.json file, run npm install to install them.
+2. Install Dependencies: If the application has dependencies listed in a package.json file, run npm install to install them.

-Use npm or yarn to install the project dependencies.
+3. Use npm or yarn to install the project dependencies.

  npm install

  or

  yarn install
-Start the Development Server: After installing dependencies, you can start the development server.
+4. Start the Development Server: After installing dependencies, you can start the development server.

 npm start

 This command starts the development server and opens your default web browser to display the React application.
 If it doesn't open automatically, you can navigate to